 Any person who is a victim of discrimination can lodge a complaint with the Council for the Prevention and Elimination of Discrimination and Equality Assurance in person at its headquarters or via the SUBMIT A COMPLAINT platform on https://egalitate.md/depune-o-plingere/.

-This article was produced with the participation of the Council for the Prevention and Elimination of Discrimination and Equality Assurance, the Office of the People’s Advocate and the Promo-LEX Association.
+This article was achieved with the participation of the Council on the Prevention and Elimination of Discrimination and Ensuring Equality, the Ombudsman’s Office and the Promo-LEX Association.

-This article has been prepared in the framework of the regional project „Strengthening access to justice for victims of discrimination, hate crimes and hate speech”, co-funded by the European Union and the Council of Europe and implemented by the Council of Europe in the framework of the Partnership for Good Governance II.
-The views expressed in this document can in no way be taken to reflect the official opinion of either party.
+This article was developed in within the regional project „Strengthening access to justice for victims of discrimination, hate crimes and hate speeches”, co-financed by the European Union and the Council of Europe and implemented by the Council of Europe in the Partnership for Good Governance II.
+The views expressed in this document cannot be considered to reflect, in any way, the official opinion of either party.